payintech/caddy-datadog/README.md

     }

     example-b.com {
       datadog "area" {                # area is optional statsd        127.0.0.1:8125  # Optional - can be any valid hostname with port tags          tag1 tag2 tagN  # Optional
         namespace     caddy.          # Optional
+        trace_enabled                 # Optional - whether to enable tracing to Datadog APM trace_agent   127.0.0.1:8126  # Optional - can be any valid hostname with port
+        service_name  caddy           # Optional
       }
     }